 There are several ways to do this.
 Investigate the various options to see what meets your specific requirements.
 This could involve gutting the interior.

 It could mean rearranging the pattern of traffic by moving the basis of the kitchen triangle.
 It could mean discovering new ways of storing items.

-Bigger cupboards and hide-a-way storage may answer your need.
+Bigger cupboards and hide-a-way storage may answer your needs.
 Modern technology may reduce the space taken up by older appliances.
 Painting and changing the style could also give you the illusion of spatial depth.
 Be thorough in your research.

 Check out all possible sources.
-Look at the recent remodelling jobs of your friends and family members.
+Look at the recent remodeling jobs of your friends and family members.
 Go online or visit a library.
 Visit model homes.
 The more you discover now, the higher the chance you find the right solution to your spatial needs.